 More specifically, your beard follicles will pump out hair following the normal hair growth cycle, going from growth phase (anagen) to transition phase (catagen) to resting phase (telogen), before returning back to the growth phase.

-Shaving doesn’t (unfortunately) change this cycle, or increase the growth phase, or alter your beard growth stages in any way shape or form.
+Shaving doesn’t (unfortunately) change this cycle, or phase, or alter your beard stages in any way shape or form.

 The only things that work to actually increase the hairs in the anagen phase and stimulate beard growth are minoxidil, micro-needling, proper micronutrient balance, and androgens.